Our Founder, Melia Clapton, explains why she started Turn Up For Recovery.

 Melia has seen and lived with addiction firsthand, she wanted to share with others what was shared with her.
 Let people know they are not alone, there is support out there, not only for the person struggling with addiction but also for the friends and family members.
 For every one alcoholic or addict, at least five people close to that person can be affected.

-TUFR is a community that invites and encourages everyone to get involved, addiction and recovery touches people’s lives from all over the world.
+TUFR is a community that invites and encourages everyone to get involved, addiction and recovery touches millions of lives all across the world.

 Our vision is to bring people together through music to have a good time, talk about recovery and raise money for others to get the help that they need.
 Whether it’s in a big arena or a backyard, each and every gig makes a difference.